On this page

 The next sections will get you up and running with Chronograf with as little configuration and code as possible.
 By the end of this document, you will have downloaded, installed, and configured all four packages of the TICK stack (Telegraf, InfluxDB, Chronograf, and Kapacitor), and you will be all set to monitor your infrastructure.

 This guide walks through getting set up on an Ubuntu 16.04 installation, and is applicable to most flavors of Linux.
 Chronograf and the other components of the TICK stack are supported on a large number of operating systems and hardware architectures.
-Check out the downloads page for links to the binaries of your choice.
+Check out the InfluxData Downloads page \ for links to the binaries of your choice.